 Trump signs COVID-19 pandemic aid and spending Bill, averting government shutdown

-WASHINGTON: US President Donald Trump on Sunday (Dec 27) signed into law a US$2.3 trillion pandemic aid and spending package, officials said, restoring unemployment benefits to millions of Americans and averting a partial federal government shutdown.
+WASHINGTON: US President Donald Trump on Sunday (Dec 28) signed into law a US$2.3 trillion pandemic aid and spending package, restoring unemployment benefits to millions of Americans and averting a federal government shutdown in a crisis of his own making.

 Trump, who leaves office on Jan 20 after losing November's election, backed down from his threat to block the Bill, which was approved Congress last week, after he came under intense pressure from lawmakers on both sides.